Java Multithreading Tutorial

 Special Methods of Threads

-Now let us discuss there are various methods been there for threads.
-Here we will be discussing out major ones in order to have a practical understanding of threads and multithreading which are sequential as follows:
+Now let us discuss various methods that are there for threads.
+Here we will be discussing major methods in order to have a practical understanding of threads and multithreading which are sequential as follows:

 - start() Method